 Register Now!
-Join us for the 2022 APSA Annual Meeting & Exhibition | Montréal, Québec, Canada | September 15-18, 2022
+Join us for the 2022 APSA Annual Meeting & Exhibition | Montréal, Québec, Canada | September 15-18th

 APSA will offer pre-conference short courses as part of the in-person event format.
 Short courses provide diverse opportunities, and are sponsored by APSA Organized Sections and other affiliated organizations.
 They will run on Wednesday, September 14, 2022, in Montréal.
 In-person attendees can register as part of the registration process for short courses.
 There is an additional $25 fee for pre-conference short courses.
-Submit a pre-conference short course now!

 Rethink, Restructure, and Reconnect: Towards A Post-Pandemic Political Science

 Conference Program Co-Chairs: Sherri L. Wallace, Professor of Political Science, University of Louisville (UofL) Pei-te Lien, Professor of Political Science (affiliated with Asian American Studies, Feminist Studies & Black Studies), University of California-Santa Barbara (UCSB)